hypermodeinc/modus/README.md

 > – Sir Isaac Newton
 >

 It's taken a lot of hard work to bring Modus to life, but we couldn't have done it alone.
 Modus is built upon _many_ open source components and projects.
-We'd especially like to express our gratitude to the following core dependencies:
+We'd especially like to express our gratitude to the authors and teams of our core dependencies:

 - Takeshi Yoneda, author of [Wazero](https://wazero.io/), and other contributors to the Wazero project - and to [Tetrate](https://tetrate.io/) for continuing its support of Wazero.
 Modus uses Wazero to execute WebAssembly modules.
 - Jens Neuse, Stefan Avram, and the rest of the team at [Wundergraph](https://wundergraph.com/).
 Modus uses Wundergraph's [GraphQL Go Tools](https://github.com/wundergraph/graphql-go-tools) library to process incoming GraphQL API requests.